How to use the command 'glab mr' (with examples)

 glab mr approve

-command is used to approve the merge request for the current branch.
-It will mark the merge request as approved.
+: This subcommand is used to approve the merge request linked to your current branch.

 Example output: